gustavo22gg/CGPA-Development-Project/README.md

 **🎓 CGPA Tracker App**

-A comprehensive CGPA Tracking System designed to help students monitor their academic performance and target CGPA goals efficiently.
-This project offers personalized GPA tracking features with clear insights into required performance improvements across semesters.
+- A comprehensive CGPA Tracking System designed to help students monitor their academic progress and set realistic GPA goals.
+This project automates data collection from the university portal, providing users with valuable insights into their academic performance and required improvements.

 **🚀 Features**
 **Targeted CGPA**